gyups/johnwilliams/pages/about_johnwilliams.md

 ---
 layout: page
-title: false
+title: 'The Case of John Williams and the Danae'
 permalink: /about_johnwilliams/
 ---

-# The Case of John Williams and the *Danae*

 {% include parallax_image.html collection='johnwilliams' pid='obj13' y='50%' %}